Do you need permission to grieve?

 Do you want to dive deeper into the book of Ruth?
 Revive Our Hearts has some great tools for you and the teenager in your life!

-Nancy DeMoss Wolgemuth recently broadcast an in-depth podcast series on Ruth to coincide with the release of an ALL-NEW Women of the Bible study on Ruth featuring a familiar True Girl teacher: Erin Davis.
+Nancy DeMoss Wolgemuth once broadcast an in-depth podcast series on Ruth to coincide with the release of an ALL-NEW Women of the Bible study on Ruth featuring a familiar True Girl teacher: Erin Davis.

 Here’s a sneak peak of that conversational and contemporary six-week study.